webOSArchive/accuweatherxml-proxy/readme.md

 The old endpoint was called with a single URL like:
 `http://blstreamhptablet.accu-weather.com/widget/blstreamhptablet/weather-data.asp?location=cityId:XXXXXX&metric=0&lang=en`

+Example payloads can be found in the XMLPayloads folder of this project.
+They serve no other purpose.

-Accuweather's documentation is generally pretty good.
+Accuweather's documentation for the new API is generally pretty good.
 Start with the flow chart that describes typical use:

 * Find the Accuweather location ID, through one of their search APIs
 * Fetch the various forecasts